Characters: Soul Eater Other

 - Shoo Out the Clowns: Inverted.
 He comes back for the climax in the anime, despite everyone's (both villain and hero) best attempts at ignoring him.

 - Small Annoying Creature: He's smaller and more annoying than anyone in the show.

 - Small Name, Big Ego: Even for his power, he's full of himself.
 He barely lets other people talk near him.

 - Smug Super: He brags quite a lot, but has every ounce of the power needed to back up his claims.
 Enough to elevate the worst meister in the school to three-star status simply for wielding him (though the partnership didn't last).
-Along with it also being implied that he's a being of the same nature as Shinigami, it's really not surprising his ego is so inflated.
+Furthermore, he's a being of the same nature as Shinigami, it's really not surprising his ego is so inflated.

 - Super Prototype: In Chapter 99, Shinigami himself revealed that Eibon based his research on making the Demon Weapons using Excalibur, no matter how much Eibon would deny it.

 - Talkative Loon: The singing... and dancing... and never shutting up...

 - Talking Weapon: To everyone's horror he talks and talks and talks regardless of what form he's in.

 Giriko is a Demon Weapon and an ally to the witch Arachne.
 He lives for fighting and destruction, and takes the form of a chainsaw in weapon form.

 - Ax-Crazy: More and more as the series goes on.